 Similarly, $G$ is a dependency-map (D-map) when

 \end{definition}

-When $G$ is an I-map it is guaranteed that nodes found to be separated correspond to independent variables, but it is not guaranteed that all those shown to be connected are dependent.
+Using a graph $G$ that is an I-map guarantees that nodes found to be separated correspond to independent variables, but does not guarantee that all those showed to be connected are dependent.
 Conversely, when $G$ is a D-map it is guaranteed that the nodes connected in $G$ are dependent in the distribution $P$.
 Fully-connected graphs are trivial I-maps, and empty graphs are trivial D-maps.
 A distribution $P$ is said to be a \emph{perfect-map} of $P$ if it is both an I-map and a D-map.

 An axiomatic characterization of the family of relations that are isomorphic to vertex separation in graphs is given by the concept of graph-isomorphism.
 Basically, a distribution $P$ is a graph-isomorph when its independences among variables can be encoded by an undirected graph.